This section is dedicated to sharing resources related to the book Stretch Yourself! as well as discussions with readers.

 Authors Fanny Passeport & Caitlin McLemore.

-I have been working as an Educational Technology Coach at Mercedes-Benz International School (PK-12) in Pune, India for the past three years.
-I graduated in Ethnoecology (a Master degree which mixed ethnology and ecology) in 2009, and carried out my field work in the Indian Himalayas.
-While studying ethnoecology, I enrolled in an online course on French Foreign Language Teaching Pedagogy.
+I have been working as an Educational Technology Coach at Mercedes-Benz International School (PK-12) in Pune, India for the past four years.
+I graduated in Ethno-ecology (a Master’s degree which mixed ethnology and ecology) in 2009, and carried out my field work in the Indian Himalayas.
+While studying ethno-ecology, I enrolled in an online course on French Foreign Language Teaching Pedagogy.
 I started teaching English as a Second Language in France and then moved to India to teach French in international schools.
 I started using Moodle and my interest slowly grew toward blended learning.
 I became a tech-savvy colleague who helped others with technical glitches and soon started to read more about technology integration.
 It was only when I became a Google Certified Teacher (2014) that I really entered the edtech sphere.
 I first collected edtech badges and certificates as these titles helped me get recognized and feel valued.
 They also opened up multiple networks of like-minded people with whom I often collaborate.
 From a tool-centered approach, I slowly developed an understanding of the impact and purpose of edtech which I share on my website and blog: http://www.noborderslearning.com

-I am strongly involved with ISTE, in particular by volunteering in the leadership of the Young Educator Network Professional Learning Network.
+I am strongly involved with ISTE, in particular by volunteering in the leadership of the Young Educator Network, Professional Learning Network.
 I won the ISTE 2016 EdTech Coach PLN award, one of the 2016 Emerging Leader awards, and the 2017 Young Outstanding Educator Award.

 Something special – I teach French as a Foreign language using the Silent Way which is a pedagogical approach created by Caleb Gattegno.
 This means that I don’t provide a model to repeat and can teach without speaking much!